jakeva/bitcoin-pwcheck/README.md

 pwcheck
 ===========
 This bitcoin fork has a small extension added to the original codebase in order to make rapidly attempting passwords against the cryptographic security measures locking a bitcoin wallet easier to do.
-The extension is kept in pwcheck.cpp, build with `make -f makefile.(unix, osx, etc) pwcheck`.
+The extension is kept in pwcheck.cpp, build with `make -f makefile.["unix", "osx"] pwcheck`.

 All you need from your wallet is the following: